 Gerne können Sie auch Ihren persönlichen Ansprechpartner kontaktieren ...

 1.1.
-The following General Terms and Conditions (hereafter referred to as "GTC") apply to all business relations between
+These General Conditions of Purchase (hereinafter referred to as the "GPC") apply to all business relations between

 Schmale Maschinenbau GmbH

 represented by managing directors Andreas Schmale and Siegfried Schmale

 Tel.: +49 2352 548 64-0

 Registered place of business of the company: Altena

 Register court: Iserlohn District Court

 (hereafter referred to as the "Buyer") and the Buyer's business partners and suppliers (hereafter referred to as the "Seller").
 These GPC only apply if the Seller is an entrepreneur.
 According to Section 14 of the German Civil Code (BGB), an entrepreneur means a natural or legal person or a partnership with legal personality who or which, when entering into a legal transaction, acts in exercise of his or its trade, business or profession.
 On the other hand, according to Section 13 of the German Civil Code (BGB), a consumer means every natural person who enters into a legal transaction for purposes that predominantly are outside his trade, business or profession.

 1.2.
 The GPC apply in particular to contracts for the sale and/or delivery of movable goods ("goods"), irrespective of whether the Seller manufactures the goods itself or purchases them from suppliers (Sections 433 and 650 BGB).
 Unless otherwise agreed, the GPC in the version valid at the time of the Buyer's order or, in any case, in the version most recently communicated to the Seller in text form shall also apply as a framework agreement for future contracts of the same kind without the Buyer having to refer to them again in each individual case.